tryweb/docker-compose/README.md

 - Sensitive files and data directories are excluded via `.gitignore`
 - Default credentials should be changed before deployment
 - Review security settings before production use

+## Scripts

+### send_logs_to_discord.sh

+A utility script for sending log messages to Discord channels via webhooks.

+Features:
+- Sends formatted log messages to Discord
+- Supports custom titles and message content
+- Can be integrated with any service for notification purposes
+- Useful for monitoring and alerts

+## Contribution

+To contribute to this repository:

+1. Fork the repository
+2. Create a new branch for your feature or fix
+3. Add or update the service configuration
+4. Include or update README documentation
+5. Submit a pull request

+Please ensure that new services follow the same structure as existing ones, including:
+- docker-compose.yml with proper container configurations
+- .env.example for configuration templates
+- Documentation with setup and usage instructions